Digital transformation

 Introduction and significance of the theme

-In the conversation on this topic, both the terms 'digitalisation' and 'digital transformation' are used, often with different definitions.
-Digitalisation is about ‘using digital technologies to improve processes and performance’, such as automating processes to work more efficiently and effectively.
-Digital transformation builds on this (DEN 2024b).
-According to DEN - Knowledge Institute for Culture & Digital Transformation - on this page, we refer to the digital transformation in the cultural sector as much as possible, by which we mean the following: ‘Digital transformation is a continuous change of the entire organisation, driven and supported by the increasing use of digital technologies’ (Jansen et al. 2022 in DEN 2022).
+In discussions on this topic, both the terms 'digitalization' and 'digital transformation' are used, often with different definitions.
+Digitalization is about 'using digital technologies to improve processes and performance', such as automating work to work more efficiently and effectively.
+Digital transformation builds on that (DEN 2024b).
+Following THE – Knowledge Institute for Culture & Digital Transformation – on this page we talk as much as possible about the digital transformation in the cultural sector, which means the following: “Digital transformation is a continuous change of the entire organization, driven and supported by the increasing use of digital technologies” (Jansen et al. 2022 in DEN 2022).

 The current focus on digital transformation, the great opportunities it offers and the challenges that must be overcome, make it an important theme to monitor.